-A funnel is the process that you take your visitors through, from their first contact with your business to the sale or conversion.
+A funnel is a process that you take your visitors through, from their first contact with your business to the sale or conversion.

 Your SEO strategy can align with either of these 2 goals, albeit in different ways.
 You’d be monitoring different SEO KPIs to measure your success.